drupalprojects/vdd/README.txt

 not be changed and remain clean after installation.
 You can create and delete as much environments as you wish without any consequences.

+Note: VDD works great with 6, 7 and 8 versions of Drupal.

 The main goal of the project is to provide easy to use fully functional and highly customizable Linux based environment for Drupal development.